Recommendations

 Yeah, yeah, airports.. but SFO is striving to become a "Zero" airport, as part of its ambitious "Triple Zero" initiative: aiming for zero waste, zero net energy, and zero carbon emissions.
 Learn more about their sustainable program, it's pretty neat.

-It was a great week and I highly recommend it to anyone who cares about the environment to attend!
+What's cool is its decentralized format—grassroots groups to tech companies host events across the Bay Area covering energy, policy, and AI.
+It was a great week of events and I highly recommend it to anyone who cares about the environment to attend!

 Public Transportation